canonical-web-and-design/tutorials.ubuntu.com/tutorials/snapcraft/snap-a-python-application.md

   - How to package a Python project with snapcraft
   - How to pull source code from a specific git tag
-  - How to make its strictly confined
+  - How to make a snap that is strictly confined

 ### What you’ll need